RobinMeis/TTNmon-Gateway-Stats/README.md

 ``systemctl restart ttn-forwarder``

+## Update
+You can use update.sh to perform updates.
+This script requires you to have the TTNmon-Gateway-Stats service available in systemd.
+You might use this script for auto-updates.

 ## Removal
 It's sad to see you leave.
 However anything you need is in uninstall.sh.
 You only need to remove the corresponding server entry from your forwarder.